The Long Journey to Delhi…and the Greeting Upon Arrival

 If our experiences inspire you, we’d suggest that you explore the possibility of a similar custom journey with Micato (https://www.micato.com/india/custom-journeys/).

-Our journey began on February 28, 2025, when we boarded our flights to Delhi aboard Etihad.
+Our journey began when we boarded our flights to Delhi aboard Etihad.
 Victoria had just returned the prior day from Japan, so this already epic journey was a bit more ambitious for her.
-We flew via Abu Dhabi and the level of service was beyond reproach.
-Still, when we got to Delhi we were tired.
-Any hint of apprehension was immediately erased as we stepped off the plane and were met by a porter who took us immediately to Immigration.
-After checking our e-visas against our passports we stepped outside where we were met by Micato India’s Managing Director, Michael, and our Tour Director, Puneet.
+We flew via Abu Dhabi and the level of service aboard Etihad was beyond reproach.
+Still, when we got to Delhi we were truly tired.
+Any hint of apprehension was immediately erased as we stepped off the plane and were met by a porter who took us immediately to the Immigration desk.
+After checking our e-visas against our passports we stepped outside, where we were met by Micato India’s Managing Director, Michael, and our Tour Director, Puneet.
 We knew at that point that we were in good hands…Puneet is actually a legendary figure in Indian tourism.
 More about that later.

 We immediately drove to our first “home” in India, Leela Palace.
 There, as at every hotel we stayed during our trip, we received a warm welcome…anointed with oil and showered with rose petals.
 And now is the time to make the first important point of our post: At Leela Palace and every place we visited over the next three weeks we experienced an incomparable level of genuine warmth and hospitality.
 Obviously the staff is very well trained, but you know when someone really cares…and it was evident in every moment at this hotel and elsewhere.

-We were directed to our elegant and well outfitted suite, had a fantastic light dinner that Puneet ordered for us, then retired for the evening.
+We were directed to our elegant, beautifully decorated suite, had a fantastic light dinner that Puneet ordered for us, then retired for the evening.

 Mindful of the fact that a play by play could amount to drudgery, some of the highlights of our time in Delhi included a rickshaw ride through the old city, a tour of New Delhi, including its impressive government complex and the mansions of billionaires, and a visit to Jama Masjid, India’s largest mosque.
 Also, extremely noteworthy, we visited a large Sikh temple where we observed the singing of hymns and the preparation of a communal meal that is provided to thousands daily without charge, reflecting the Sikh values of service to others.